 Ms. Wolfe has held the chief HR role at private, private equity-backed and public companies, all with global reach and each at critical inflection points in their size and evolution.
 She has partnered with CEOs and leadership teams, as a thought leader, coach and operator to achieve organic growth strategies, integrate powerful acquisitions and downsize through divestitures and contraction of challenged businesses.
 She has worked with company boards and board committees on succession planning, executive talent acquisition, and alignment of competitive compensation programs, focusing on compliance and regular reporting of people practices.
 As a company leader, she has transformed HR processes and systems and encouraged a sense of belonging and community to deepen culture and increase retention of employees in regions across the globe, particularly Millennials and Gen Z. Additionally, Ms. Wolfe has overseen Social Impact and Corporate Social Responsibility efforts that have been a centerpiece of employee engagement efforts.

 Ms. Wolfe is a frequent speaker at conferences on a range of subjects including talent management, and diversity, equity and inclusion.
-She regularly facilitates teams across sectors on strategy and execution of business plans and coaches emerging leaders on career considerations.
+She regularly facilitates executive teams across sectors on strategy and execution of HR initiatives and coaches emerging leaders on career considerations.
 She received her undergraduate degree from Washington University and her graduate degree at the Kennedy School of Government at Harvard University.
-She resides in Manhattan with her husband Ken.